 4. Refrain from adding, removing and/or moving folders or files in Windows Explorer without assistance of the technician on duty.

-5. Get the assistance of the Computer Center or laboratory technician on duty if there are problems/concerns related to computer use.
+5. Get the assistance of the laboratory technician on duty if there are problems/concerns related to computer use.

 6. Scan flash drives that have been used in computers other than those in the school laboratories before they are used in the school’s computers.